MacOS 10.15 Catalina: In the Latest MacOS Update will Adobe Software Work?Janelle Orfinada

 Adobe began the 64-bit upgrade in 2008, but other Mac users still have old versions that Catalina won’t support.
 The biggest reason for the failure to update was undoubtedly the switch from Adobe to the subscription system launched with the Creative Cloud in 2011 which allows users to buy a stand-alone product or a suite of applications, with a one-off charge.

 The great news is that Adobe is continuing to work on updating and using these related components for current and upcoming macOS releases.
 So here’s the list of Adobe apps affected by the latest update:

 In 2008, Premiere Pro eventually moved to 64-bit.
 That’s Premiere Pro CS4, so you’re going to use a newer version than that.
 Although, there have been some Mojave-related incompatibilities with the latest versions of Premiere Pro and other Adobe video applications, including problems with accessing the camera and microphone, and eyedropper issues that are not working properly.
-There have also been issues with Dark Mode that Catalina will hopefully have been ironed out in time.
+There are issues with Dark Mode that Catalina will hopefully iron out in time.
 Adobe Premiere Elements 2020 and the latest versions are all compatible in Catalina Update.